-The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
+The Director of Governance maintains a register of financial and personal interests of the Governors.
 The register is available for inspection at the above address.

-All Governors are able to take independent professional advice in furtherance of their duties at the Group's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.
+All Governors are able to take independent professional advice in furtherance of their duties at the Group's expense and have access to the Director of Governance, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+The appointment, evaluation and removal of the Director of Governance are matters for the Corporation as a whole.